turboMaCk/pytriarchy/README.md

 ## What This Does

-Code in this repository leverages dynamic nature of Python3 programming language and runtime and uses runtime inspection to deny accessibility to certain functions from certain modules.
+Code in this repository leverages dynamic nature of Python3 programming language and runtime and uses runtime inspection to deny access to certain functions to certain modules.
-This might be potentially useful to restricting some functionally only from some of the modules in python process while allowing others to access those.
+This might be potentially useful for restricting some functionally only to some of the modules in python process while allowing others to use those.

 This works roughly as following:

 1. Supply patched version of module in question like [`patched_os.py`](patched_os.py)
-2. Leverage [`lib.patch_in`](lib/patch_in.py) to supply on non overridden functions into the module.
+2. Leverage [`lib.patch_in`](lib/patch_in.py) to forward all non overridden functions to the original module
-3. Inject [`lib.inject](lib/inject.py) to the module to patch its imports
+3. Inject [`lib.inject`](lib/inject.py) to the module to patch its imports

 ## Demo